3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 #### 💠3.1.
 Overview

 Edit screen.
+This screen allows you to hold down the `Ctrl` key and use the cursor keys to move the focus up, down, left or right between controls.

 When `Headline` is selected, only `Title` can be entered.
 If you want to draw a line to separate groups, select `Headline` and press the `Separator` button.
 The `Title` will be set to the string `--------------------` which will be recognized as a separator.